Top 10 Online Translators

 2014.
 Video: real-time voice translator in Skype

-Microsoft's online translation service Bing Translator has long been in the shadow of Google Translate.
-All innovations (full text translation, mobile support, voice recognition, translation playback) - first appeared in Google Translate, and then were cloned to Bing Translator.
-But today, Microsoft decided to outdo Google.
-At the CodeConf conference Satya Nadella demonstrated voice translator in Skype, which (almost) in real-time recognizes phrases in one language and plays them in the other.
-Thus, people from different countries can communicate using their native languages.
-However, for while it only supports English and German.
-Satya says that the working version of this function in Skype with a some other languages will appear before the end of this year.
+Microsoft's Bing Translator, an online translation service, has always been overshadowed by Google Translate.
+All the advancements, such as full text translation, mobile support, voice recognition, and translation playback, initially debuted in Google Translate before being replicated in Bing Translator.
+However, Microsoft has now taken the lead.
+During the CodeConf conference, Satya Nadella showcased a voice translator in Skype that can recognize phrases in one language and play them back in another (almost) instantly.
+This breakthrough enables individuals from different countries to communicate in their native languages.
+Currently, the feature only supports English and German, but Satya mentioned that a working version with additional languages will be available in Skype before the end of this year.